uma-dev/GCP-course/notes.md

 - __Persistent disks__ (somewhere else in the network)
 Very flexible, the performance scales with size, the lifecycle is independent from VM.
-It allows snapshots (__incremental__ because they save changes between them) and configure a schedule no more often than 1 hour.
-It is recommended to delete unnecessary snapshots because you don't lose data.
+It allows snapshots (__incremental__ because they save changes between them) and configure a snapshot schedule no more often than 1 hour.
+It is recommended to delete unnecessary snapshots because you don't lose data, you can do it by the snapshot schedule rule.
   - Zonal: data replicated in one zone
   - Regional: data replicated in multiple zones (high durability) but the cost can be the double of zonal.